run-ai/docs/docs/Administrator/Researcher-Setup/use-secrets.md

 ### Secrets and Projects

 As per the note above, secrets are namespace-specific.
-If your secret relates to all Run:AI projects, do the following to propagate the secret to all projects:
+If your secret relates to all Run:AI Projects, do the following to propagate the secret to all Projects:

 * When creating a secret, set the namespace to be ``runai``
 * Run the following once to allow Run:AI to propagate the secret: